IEEE-NITK/CodePal/README.md

 - Go to extensions and select codepal, and add your Codeforces handle to get a personalized experience of the extension.
 - On entering your handle, you will be able to view your profile details in the *User Profile* section of the side bar.
 - This will also enable you to view the status of problem submissions made on Codeforces, through ticks or crosses against the problem names, denoting whether the submission was accepted or failed.

+## Note
+Certain minor changes shall be documented in the usage guide in the next release.

 # Contributing Guidelines
 <a id="contributing"></a>